nesono/repo_structure/PUBLISHING.md

 Important to note is that the time between merging the PR with the new release version and the creation of the new release should be minimal.

+## Publishing to the Bazel Central Registry

+...